 If adjustment is necessary, loosen trim tab bolt and make small adjustments at a time.
 If the boat turns more easily to the left, move the trailing edge of trim tab to the left.
 If the boat turns more easily to the right move the trailing edge of trim tab to the right.
 Retighten bolt and retest.

 OPERATION

 PRE-STARTING CHECK LIST

-Operator knows safe navigation, boating, and operating procedures.
-An approved personal flotation device of suitable size for each person aboard and readily accessible (it is the law).
-A ring type life buoy or buoyant cushion designed to be thrown to a person in the water.
+- Operator knows safe navigation, boating, and operating procedures.
+An approved personal flotation device of suitable size for each person aboard - and readily accessible (it is the law).